vmware-labs/node-replicated-kernel/README.md

 # Bespin

 Bespin is an (experimental) OS kernel for x86-64 (amd64) machines written in rust.
-It currently does not do much except for serial output, interrupt handling and trying to load ELF binaries.
+It currently does not do much except for serial output, interrupt handling and loading ELF binaries.

 ## Setting up
 Currently this is known to work on latest Ubuntu 14.04 using rust-nightly (rust